earthbucks/earthbucks/README.md

 ## Governance

-At this time, SatoRed is a company owned 100% by Ryan X. Charles, who has the final say about all technology, all branding, all marketing, all product, and all other decisions.
+At this time, ImpStack is a company owned 100% by Ryan X. Charles, who has the final say about all technology, all branding, all marketing, all product, and all other decisions.
 Anyone who disagrees is free to fork the code and create their own version.